Where is your office located?

 As an out-of-network provider, I can give you a superbill on a monthly basis for you to be reimbursed for out-of-network services.
 Please note, however, that providing a superbill requires me to provide you with a mental health diagnosis which will be part of your permanent medical record.

 Anyways, they tend to be party-poopers and sh*t all over the therapeutic process.
-They also limit the number of sessions, frequency of sessions, and will randomly decide, “Kimmy seems like she is doing okay.
-We will no longer be paying the insurance portion of her sessions.
-Best of luck to you, Kimmy!”
-Unfortunately, Kimmy still needs help.
+They also limit the number of sessions, frequency of sessions, and will randomly decide you’re “all better” when we’ve only met for 3 sessions.
+No thank you!

 How do I set up an initial appointment?